SS7SS/Post-ads/README.md

-# Welcome to the communication bot
+# Welcome to the post ads bot

 Developer: Hussien pyrogram